psnaz/bilingual-mama/README.md

 - FontAwesome used for social media icons: FB, IG, YT
 - Coudinary: for storing images
 - [amiresponsive](http://ami.responsivedesign.is/) was used to create the mockup for Readme
+- Validation services: W3C Markup Validation, W3C CSS Validation, PEP8 Validation

+## TESTING

+I have tested this project manually and completed also some auto testing via the online validation services.

+## DEPLOYMENT

+This site was deployed to GitHub pages by taking the following steps:

+1. In the GitHub repository click on the settings tab on the right hand site
+2. Scroll down to the GitHub pages heading that informs you that 'Pages setting now has its own tab' and click on the link next to it.
+3. Select source and select 'main' and save, this will refresh the page.
+4. Scroll down to the GitHub Pages section again to see the deployed link and click on it.
+5. Please note that it might take a few minutes for Github to build the site.

+## Forking the GitHub Repository OR Making a Local Clone

+If you are interested how to fork this repository or how to make a local clone, this information can be found in Github documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Credits

 ### Code

 - The majority of the code came from the Django Walkthrough project and the Diploma in Software Development study materials, my notes taken during going through the materials and by working with Google DevTools - trial and error approach.

+- Additonal knowledge used from the following courses: [The Boostrap 4 Camp](https://www.udemy.com/course/bootstrap-4-bootcamp/)

 - [MDN Web Docs](https://developer.mozilla.org/en-US/): Used extensively to deepen my knowledge and understanding of HTML and CSS, and chek for ideas and solutions, specifically: